StevenSYS/libauritext/Fonts/README.md

-The fonts here are all public-domain, feel free to do whatever you want with them.
+The fonts here are all public-domain, feel free to do whatever you want with them